yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 turn it on.
 The version number is found on the label on the bottom of the front part of the case below the Linksys logo.

+Some consider the [:OpenWrtDocs/Hardware/Linksys/WRT54GL: WRT54GL] and
+[:OpenWrtDocs/Hardware/Linksys/WRT54G3G: WRT54G3G] versions of this model.

 ===== Identification by S/N =====